 Use of non-standard file formats that are inaccessible without conversion or additional software purchase.

 Accessibility concerns are issues both philosophically, if you value inclusive education, and legally under Section 508 of the Rehabilitation Act of 1973 (LaGrow, 2017).
-Accessibility is not the same thing as a
+Accessibility is not the same thing as a request for accommodation

 (received by Student Disability Services).
-Accessibility is also not synonymous with Universal Design for Learning (UDL), an
+Accessibility is also not synonymous with Universal Design for Learning (UDL), an instructional design model

 promoting the creation of diverse and engaging learning experiences for all learners, though that is a related concept.